daredammy/kumbuka/README.md

 > *Swahili: "to remember"*

-Local-first meeting recorder with AI-powered transcription and smart summaries.
+**macOS-only** local-first meeting recorder with AI-powered transcription and smart summaries.
 Records audio, transcribes with Whisper, and uses Claude to generate intelligent meeting notes.

 **Zero subscription fees.
 Your data stays local.**